ravgeetdhillon/gtk-web/collections/_docs/windows.md

 > applications are typically bundled with GTK already, so end-users do not
 > need to worry about how to install GTK itself.

-There are many methods to install GTK on Windows development machines.
+There are various methods to install GTK on Windows development machines.

 * ### [MSYS2](#using-gtk-from-msys2-packages)
   This method is based on the packages provided by [MSYS2](https://www.msys2.org/),